Xzensi/NipahTV/readme.md

 Releases are available at [NipahTV.com](https://nipahtv.com)

-Or come say hi at our [Discord Community server](https://discord.gg/KZZZYM6ESs)
+Get help at or vote for new features at our [Discord Community server](https://discord.gg/KZZZYM6ESs)

 <br />